Putting it into Practice

 Message Strategy: Proposing an Idea

-Another kind of persuasive appeal common in business is proposing new ideas.
-Especially when a new idea is big or complex, there can be a lot to for a decision-maker to consider.
-So it is helpful to have a proposal in writing.
+Another type of persuasive appeal common in business is proposing new ideas.
+Especially when a new idea is big or complex, there can be a lot for a decision-maker to consider.
+So, it is helpful to have a written proposal.
 But at the same time, it probably isn’t a good use of your receiver’s time to read a full-blown, lengthy feasibility report.
 It probably isn’t a good use of your time to write one until there is agreement that the basic idea is a good one.

 Therefore, decision-makers will sometimes tell employees pitching good ideas to “give me a one-pager.”
-A one-pager is a clear and concise proposal contained on a single sheet of paper or single presentation slide.
+A one-pager is a clear and concise proposal contained on a single sheet of paper or a single presentation slide.
 It is a document that is easy to read, understand, and share.
-It also can be a tool to get initial buy-in for proceeding with a more complete proposal.
+It can also be a tool to get initial buy-in to proceed with a more complete proposal.

 Use a Template